ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 ## Running and examining the calculation

 The Quantum Espresso package has been compiled as a module on the server as discussed in [Lab 1](../lab01/readme.md).
-Modules are often used on HPC systems to make different versions of packages available to users.
+Modules are often used on High Performance Computing (HPC) systems to make different versions of packages available to users.
-In order to be able to run any Quantum Espresso calculation, it must first be loaded to your environment.
+In order to be able to run a Quantum Espresso calculation, it must first be loaded to your environment.
 This can be done by issuing the command

 ```bash
 module load quantum-espresso
 ```

-This will load Quantum Espresso and any module dependencies.
+This will load Quantum Espresso and any other modules that Quantum Espresso needs to run.

 !!! example "Task 3 - Running a calculation"
     To run the first calculation of the day, make sure you have loaded Quantum Espresso to your environment as discussed above.